wihi-labs/WHIP/1_open_proposals/WHIP-5_advisor_program.md

 ## Author(s)
 [Mark Ballandies](https://twitter.com/BallandiesMC)

-## Type [technical, governance, etc.]
+## Type
 Organization

 # Abstract
-The WiHi Advisor program is a mechanism to grow WiHi’s community of active supporters.
+The WiHi Advisor program is a mechanism to grow WiHi’s community of active supporters (see DAO Onion in WHIP-2).

-It is intended to be a pool of active individuals that regularly and pro-actively *extend onocoys capabilities within the organisation*. (see DAO Onion in WHIP-2).
+It is intended to be a pool of active individuals that regularly and pro-actively *extend onocoys capabilities within the organisation*.

 This WHIP-5 specifies the structure, goals and mechanisms of the Advisor program.